Install Project Quay Using Podman on Oracle Linux

 Create a New Project Quay Registry Repository

-A repository in Project Quay is usually named the same as the container image that will be stored (_'pushed') to it once setup.
-This makes it much clearer to locate container images from this locally hosted container registry afterwards.
-However for the purposes of the Lab steps there is no requirement to comply with this, hence why the screenshots show the repository name as being test01.
+A repository in Project Quay is usually named the same as the container image that will be stored or pushed to it once it is set up.
+This naming convention makes locating container images from this locally hosted container registry much more straightforward.
+However, the tutorial steps are not required to comply with this, hence why the screenshots show the repository name as test01.

-1. Click on the Create New Repository link (top right-hand side of the screen), the Create New Repository screen is displayed.
+1. Click on the Create New Repository link in the top right corner of the Repositories panel to display the Create New Repository panel.

 pgadmin-login